wp-plugins/list-all-pages/readme.txt

 == Changelog ==

-= 1.0 =
+= 1.1 =
-* Big Fix: Some versions of firefox were not showing the pages list
+* Bug Fix: Some versions of firefox were not showing the pages list
 * Bug Fix: Some browsers were not properly setting child page links

 = 1.0 =